pritipriyadarshinisahoo/Weather-app-projects/README.md

 # Weather-app-projects
-This this end to end weather app projects.
+This this an end to end weather app projects.
 The technology use this project is Html, Css, and JavaScript.